bschmeck/slax/README.md

 ### Events

-Slax defines a struct for each kind of event that can possibly be generated:
+Slax defines a struct for each kind of event that can possibly be generated, which can be used to pattern match in your `handle/2` function clauses.
+Slax will emit some or all of the following events when processing a document:

 * `Slax.Event.StartDocument`
 * `Slax.Event.EndDocument`